What are the differences between simultaneous and sequential games?

 - Voting in elections: In elections, each person makes his choice regardless of the votes of others.

 First choice in sequential and simultaneous games:

 Since in sequential games each player decides according to the previous move of the opposing player, it is important which player starts the game.
-The same initial move in the game can be a source of player gain in the game and the opponent's loss.
+The same initial move in the game can be a source of player gain and the opponent's loss.

-But in simultaneous games, because each player plays independently of the strategy and movements of the other players, it does not matter which player starts the game first and it has no effect on the players win or lose.
+But in simultaneous games, because each player plays independently of the strategy and movements of the other players, it does not matter which player starts the game first, and it has no effect on the player's win or losses.

 There is no such situation in a simultaneous game, and even if the game is not exactly simultaneous, each player's game is independent of the others.